VadimLofitsky/folders-size/README.md

-# Lost free disk space? :)
+# Out of free space on your roomy disk? :)
+# No ideas about where is it?
-Find out where is it with the Folders' size!
+Find it out with the
+# Folders' size!